Get the Free Toolkit

 What the Data Is Telling Us

-The Council of State Governments Justice Center's 2025 brief argues that reentry success cannot be understood through recidivism alone and instead should be measured across five categories: recidivism progression, employment and financial stability, housing security, health and wellbeing, and social reintegration.
+The Council of State Governments Justice Center's 2025 brief argues that reinvention success cannot be understood through recidivism alone and instead should be measured across five categories: recidivism progression, employment and financial stability, housing security, health and wellbeing, and social reintegration.

 That matters because recidivism alone is too narrow.
 Employment alone is too narrow.
 Housing alone is too narrow.